Advertise Lake Vacation Rentals

 As you zip around the lake, you'll find soon find out how important fishing is here.
 Fishing boats dot the lake's surface, and you'll watch as anglers eagerly reel in catches of channel catfish, largemouth bass, rainbow trout, redbreast sunfish, smallmouth bass, and walleye.

 If hiking is your pleasure, then head to the Kiwanis Trail, located across from the Mountain Homeplace Welcome Center.
 The 1.6 mile hiking trail winds through the area's beautiful scenery, and introduces visitors to the flora and fauna of Paintsville Lake.
 If you're looking for a more advanced hike, try out Adena Trail, a 7 mile long hike that meanders around the dam.

-History buffs will love the Mountain Homeplace Historical Area, developed by the Paintsville Tourism Commission and the U.S. Army Corps of Engineers.
-The historical home recreates 19th Century eastern Kentucky farm life, leading visitors through the old house, crop fields, a one-room schoolhouse, church, blacksmith shop, and so much more.
+History buffs will love visiting the Mountain Homeplace Historical Area.
+Developed by the U.S. Army Corps of Engineers and the Paintsville Tourism Commission the historical home recreates 19th Century eastern Kentucky farm life.
+Visitors can explore the old house, crop fields, a one-room schoolhouse, church, blacksmith shop, and so much more.
 Both fun and informative, this is one activity that everyone in the family will ask for by name.

 Visiting Paintsville Lake is truly an introduction into years gone by: quiet nights, days dominated by the outdoors, and even the opportunity to visit a period farmhouse.
 You will love the natural beauty of the area and appreciate the recreational enhancements that the lake provides, assuring a restful vacation full of fun, sun, and water.